Boeing YAL-1: Origins

 The Airborne Laser Laboratory was a less-powerful prototype installed in a Boeing NKC-135A.
 It shot down several missiles in tests conducted in the 1980s.

 The Airborne Laser program was initiated by the US Air Force in 1996 with the awarding of a product definition risk reduction contract to Boeing's ABL team.
-In 2001, the program was transferred to the MDA and converted to an acquisition program.
+In 2001, the program was transferred to the U.S. Missile Defense Agency (MDA) and converted to an acquisition program.

 The development of the system was being accomplished by a team of contractors.
 Boeing Defense, Space & Security provides the aircraft, the management team, and the systems integration processes.
 Northrop Grumman was supplying the COIL, and Lockheed Martin was supplying the nose turret and the fire control system.

 In 2001, a retired Air India 747-200 was acquired by the Air Force and trucked without its wings from the Mojave Airport to Edwards Air Force Base where the airframe was incorporated into the System Integration Laboratory (SIL) building at Edwards' Birk Flight Test Center, to be used to fit check and test the various components.
 The SIL was built primarily to test the COIL at a simulated operational altitude, and during that phase of the program, the laser was operated over 50 times, achieving lasing durations representative of actual operational engagements.
 These tests fully qualified the system so that it could be integrated into the actual aircraft.
 Following the completion of the tests, the laboratory was dismantled, and the 747-200 fuselage was removed.

-Boeing completed initial modifications to a new 747-400F off the production line in 2002, culminating in its first flight on July 18, 2002, from Boeing's Wichita, Kansas, facility.
-Ground testing of the COIL resulted in its successful firing in 2004.
+The aircraft was built as a Boeing 747-400F freighter at the Boeing Everett Factory with manufacturer's serial number 30201 and fuselage line number 1238.
+The aircraft took its first flight on 6 January 2000.
+It was shortly thereafter delivered to Boeing Defense, Space & Security in Wichita, Kansas for initial conversion for military use.
+The aircraft took to the skies again on 18 July 2002.
+Ground testing of the chemical oxygen iodine laser (COIL) resulted in its successful firing in 2004.
 The YAL-1 was assigned to the 417th Flight Test Squadron Airborne Laser Combined Test Force at Edwards AFB.